 Are you planning on painting the trim, ceiling, cabinets, and/or doors white?
 Then you’ll want to consider using the same white trim color in all of these areas.
 You could even use it on any walls that you plan on painting white.

-Keep in mind that, if your home has multiple levels, you could absolutely use two different whites — one white paint color throughout each level.
+Keep in mind that, if your home has multiple levels, you could absolutely use two different whites.
+Just use one white paint color throughout each level.

 But remember: You DO NOT have to paint everything white, even in a modern farmhouse.
 You could paint the kitchen cabinets navy or green, or you could even paint the ceiling the same color as the walls.

-Even though Fixer Upper has since ended, the farmhouse style continues to be popular, due to its classic style and neutral hues.
+Even though Fixer Upper has since ended, the farmhouse style continues to be popular.
+People seem to love this classic style and its neutral hues!

 If the walls in your home need a refresh, then a fresh coat of paint will make a huge difference.
-Today, I shared with you some of the best Sherwin Williams farmhouse paint colors, along with a color palette that you can use throughout the whole house.
+Today, I shared some of the best Sherwin Williams farmhouse paint colors, along with a coordinating whole house color palette.

 5 Ideas for Your Whole House Color Palette from Sherwin Williams